Try, Catch and Finally in Java

 Q. What happens if a catch block throws an exception?

-A. If the catch block throws an exception, and it is not handled by the nested try and catch block within the catch block where the exception is thrown, then it will cause the termination of the program.
+A. If the catch block throws an exception, and the nested try does not handle it and catch block within the catch block where the exception is thrown, then it will cause the program's termination.

 Q. What is Try, Catch, and Finally in Java?